cpmusco/machinelearning2022/docs/lectures/gradient_practice.md

-## Application to Multiple Linear Regression Sqaured Loss
+## Application to Multiple Linear Regression Squared Loss

 Now that we have some basic identities, let's try to compute the gradient of the following function from $\R^d \rightarrow \R$: